Peashooter101/JaredVirtualMachine/README.md

 - The command gives us easy access to Abby pictures.
 - The pictures are saved and pulled from this repository!

+`/valorant profile <valorantName>`
+- Fetches some data about the Valorant account.
+- valorantName should look like `Peashooter101#7016`.
+- Special Thanks to [Hendrik](https://docs.henrikdev.xyz/) for their Valorant API.

 ---

 ### Planned Functionality